seannyD/DnD_Cymraeg/DND_SRD_CYM/Chwarae y Gêm/Ymladd.md

 ### Healing

 Unless it results in death, damage isn't permanent.
 Even death is reversible through powerful magic.
-Rest can restore a creature's hit points, and magical methods such as a *cure wounds* (*adfer niwed*) spell or a *potion of healing* can remove damage in an instant.
+Rest can restore a creature's hit points, and magical methods such as a *cure wounds* (*gwella clwyfau*) spell or a *potion of healing* can remove damage in an instant.

 When a creature receives healing of any kind, hit points regained are added to its current hit points.
 A creature's hit points can't exceed its hit point maximum, so any hit points regained in excess of this number are lost.
 For example, a druid grants a ranger 8 hit points of healing.
 If the ranger has 14 current hit points and has a hit point maximum of 20, the ranger regains 6 hit points from the druid, not 8.